ferhatparmak/ExampleMaterial/README.md

 # Material Design Example
 Example of RecylerView and Cardviews with simple Wikia service calls with RoboSpice and Retrofit.

-It shows list of cards from gathered from service.
+It shows list of cards which is gathered from the service.